-The time has finally arrived – you want to apply to Penn State and the College of Earth and Mineral Sciences!
+The time has finally arrived – you want to apply to Penn State and the Department of Materials Science and Engineering (MatSE) in the College of Earth and Mineral Sciences!
 Ready to get started?
-To apply to the College of Earth and Mineral Sciences, you will need to apply for admission online through Penn State Undergraduate Admissions.
+To apply to the MatSE, you will need to apply for admission online through Penn State Undergraduate Admissions.
 Take the next steps for your sucess - APPLY NOW!

 COSTS, FINANCIAL AID, AND SCHOLARSHIPS

 Financial aid—whether in the form of loans, grants, work-study, grants, or scholarships—can be an important part of putting a Penn State degree within reach.
-Penn State and the College of Earth and Mineral Sciences have numerous resources and ways to help eligible students and their families help pay for a Penn State education.
-Through the generosity of our alumni and friends, the Department of Materials Science and Engineering and the College of Earth and Mineral Sciences provides financial aid to our students in good academic standing and awards nearly 500 scholarships annually.
+MatSE has numerous resources and ways to help eligible students and their families help pay for a Penn State education.
+Through the generosity of our alumni and friends, the Department of Materials Science and Engineering provides financial aid to our students in good academic standing and awards nearly 500 scholarships annually.